nickbrandt/GitLab/doc/development/documentation/structure.md

 For the topic title:

-- Include at least a partial error message in the title.
+- Consider including at least a partial error message in the title.
 - Use fewer than 70 characters.

 List the complete error message within the topic text, too.